David E. Jeremiah

 David Elmer Jeremiah (February 25, 1934 – October 7, 2013) was a United States Navy admiral who served as the second vice chairman and also the acting chairman of the Joint Chiefs of Staff.
 After his retirement from the Navy in February 1994, he worked in the field of investment banking.
 He served as partner and President, CEO and later Chairman of Technology Strategies & Alliances Corporation, a strategic advisory and investment banking firm engaged primarily in the aerospace, defense, telecommunications, and electronics industries.
-During his military career Jeremiah earned a reputation as an authority on strategic planning, financial management and the policy implications of advanced technology.

-Naval career
+Early life and education

+Jeremiah was born in Portland, Oregon, on February 25, 1934.
+He earned a bachelor's degree in Business administration from the University of Oregon and a master's degree in Financial Management from George Washington University.
+He completed the Program for Management Development at Harvard Business School.

+Career

-Jeremiah served four years as Vice Chairman of the Joint Chiefs of Staff for Generals Colin L. Powell and John M. Shalikashvili.
-He was a key player for both Chairmen in the transition to a post-Cold War military.
-Jeremiah was also the Commander in Chief of the United States Pacific Fleet from 1987 to 1991.
+Jeremiah served four years as Vice Chairman of the Joint Chiefs of Staff for Generals Colin L. Powell and John Shalikashvili.
+He participated in post-Cold War military as Commander in Chief of the United States Pacific Fleet from 1987 to 1991.